zakirhussaingit/vlsiriscv/README.md

 - The second online meeting took place on <b>20<sup>th</sup> February, 2024, @ 6PM to 7PM.</b>
 <br/>  In this meeting, It is assigned to identify the instruction type and exact 32-bit instruction code in the instruction type format.
 Upload the 32-bit pattern on GitHub.
 The summary is the following tasks.
 1. List the types of instructions in RISC V
-2. To consider the word size of the instruction code of 32-bit size <br>
+2. To consider the word size of the instruction code to be of size 32-bit<br>
 [Click me to know the details of task-2](https://github.com/zakirhussaingit/vlsiriscv/blob/main/task2.md)

 </details>